Vacuum-Tube/OSM-TPF2-Importer/README.md

 [OpenStreetMap (OSM)](https://www.openstreetmap.org/) has been a successful project since 2004 to establish a free, open map database that anyone can contribute to.
 The database consists of streets, footpaths, railway lines, building outlines, power lines, land use (e.g. forests), ... and even objects such as garbage cans.
 Not all data is displayed on the main page.
-Some may know [OpenRailwayMap](https://www.openrailwaymap.org/), which uses the same data basis, but a different visualization (e.g. for signals or demolished tracks).
+Some may know [OpenRailwayMap](https://www.openrailwaymap.org/), which uses the same data basis, but a different visualization (e.g. signals or demolished tracks).

 There are 3 basic element types in OSM:
 - Nodes (points with coordinates)